-The NSW Office of Water Best Practice Pricing Guidelines requires Council to adopt appropriate water consumption charges that reflect the user pays principle.
+The NSW DPI Water's Best Practice Pricing Guidelines requires Council to adopt appropriate water consumption charges that reflect the user pays principle.

 Water reading and billing occurs quarterly for most properties.
-For detailed information please refer to council website: www.tweed.nsw.gov.au and navigate to: My Property :: My Water and Wastewater :: Billing and Charges :: Quarterly Water Billing FAQ.pdf.
-Council has nominated high water users and these properties are read and billed monthly.
+For detailed information please refer to council website: www.tweed.nsw.gov.au and navigate to: My Property : My Water and Wastewater :: Billing and Charges : Quarterly Water Billing FAQ.pdf.

+Council has identified and nominated high water users and these properties are read and billed monthly.